khaledhasanmilu/Age-Calculator/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributors
+## Contact

-- [Khaled Hasan Milu](https://github.com/khaledhasanmilu)

-##Contact

-[kh.milu338@gmail.com]
+**Gmail :**kh.milu338@gmail.com

 Thank you for using the Age Calculator project!
 We hope it proves to be a helpful tool for you.
 If you have any questions or feedback, don't hesitate to reach out.
 Happy calculating!
+## Contributors

+- [Khaled Hasan Milu](https://github.com/khaledhasanmilu)